LinkedIn Conversion Tracking: What It Is, Why You Should Use It & How

 As slick as Google Analytics is, it does have a tendency to occasionally inflate on some conversions.
 This often occurs because a Google Analytics uses UTM tags, which fire immediately when the page loads.

 But think of yourself, sometimes you open a page, but navigate to a new tab quickly.
-Google Analytics would count this a conversion, despite you even spending the page.
+Google Analytics would count this a conversion, despite you even spending time on the page.

 LinkedIn Conversion Tracking helps solve for this issue because the LinkedIn Insight Tag fires only when the full page loads, so it shows a more accurate count of people actually spending time on your site.